Risk Management Policy

-Cooper Energy has an Audit & Risk Committee which assists, and reports to, the Board in relation to risk management.
+Cooper Energy has an Risk and Sustainability Committee which assists, and reports to, the Board in relation to risk management.
 The Committee’s responsibilities include oversight of the risk management system (including overseeing risk policies) and assisting the Board to review the adequacy and effectiveness of that system.

 The Managing Director, with the assistance of the Chief Financial Officer (CFO) and other management as required, is accountable to the Board for implementation of the risk management framework and the day-to-day management of risk within the risk attitude set by the Board.
 Management uses the central risk register to ensure there is on-going consideration of the assessment and treatment of risks.

 Management is responsible for establishing and implementing the system for adequately managing risks, including communication of, and promotion of, the risk management strategy within the organisation generally.
 Management is also responsible for developing and enhancing specific risk policies, processes and procedures.

 Management provides bi-annual risk owner reports to the Board updating it on the management of identified risks.
 Senior management, including the Managing Director and CFO, provides bi-annual written assurances to the Board including as to the effectiveness of implementation of the risk management system.

 All employees are responsible for supporting and contributing to active management of risk.
 Each employee is accountable for recognising and responding to material business risks, and for implementing risk mitigation and/or action plans, associated with their role.